Mr. Lippman is the owner of Pendant Publishing and Elaine’s boss. He later opens a bakery that only sells muffin tops.

 Kramer: Well, I’m still shopping it around.

-Mr. Lippman: Yeah? (to Elaine) You see, this is the kind of idea you should be coming in with.
-What the hell do you do round here all day anyway?
+Lippman: Yeah? (to Elaine) You see, this is the kind of idea you should be coming in with.
+What the hell do you do around here all day anyway?

 Elaine: That is so true!
-Although one wonders if “War and Peace” would has been as highly acclaimed as it was if it was published under it’s original name “War—What Is It Good For?”
+Although one wonders if “War and Peace” would have been as highly acclaimed as it was if it was published under its original name “War—What Is It Good For?”

 Elaine: Yes.
 Mr. Lippman.
 It was his mistress who insisted he called it “War and Peace.”
 “War–What Is It Good For.”(sang) Absolutely nothin’!
 That’s the song that they got from Tolstoy.